-Students, faculty, staff and guests are encouraged to report any crime or suspicious incidents to the Office of Safety and Security or one of the security officers.
-A officer will immediately be dispatched to the scene, where he or she will evaluate the situation and contact the necessary authorities.
+Students, faculty, staff and guests are encouraged to report any crime or suspicious incidents to the Office of Safety and Security or one of the security guards.
+A guard will immediately be dispatched to the scene, where he or she will evaluate the situation and contact the necessary authorities.
 In the event of an emergency or criminal incident, prompt notification is made to the campus community through appropriate administrators.

 |Important and Emergency Telephone

 |Safety & Security Services - Rings at all Security Desks||Ext 6291||610-607-6291|

 |Evening & Weekend Security Supervisors||Ext 5098||484-955-2946||610-372-4721||5098|

 |Security - Yocum Lobby Security||Ext 6291||610-607-6291|

 |Exterior yellow emergency call boxes located throughout the campus automatically dial 911|